 The world's highest 3S cableway

-Starting in winter 2018, the world’s highest, most advanced 3S cableway will carry passengers to the Klein Matterhorn.
+Since November 2018, the world’s highest, most advanced 3S cableway carries passengers to the Klein Matterhorn.
 The new lift combines cutting-edge technology with top-class design.
 This enhances ride comfort, makes the cableway more stable, minimizes essential maintenance work and increases the service life of the individual components – an outstanding technical achievement.